Maksn610/GenWebAI/README.md

 pytest --cov=app tests/
 ```

-## 📝 License
+## 🔄 CI/CD

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project uses GitHub Actions for continuous integration and deployment.
+On each push to the `main` branch:

+- The code is built and tested.
+- A Docker image is built and pushed to GitHub Container Registry (GHCR) using the latest `Dockerfile`.
+- Secrets for authentication are securely managed using GitHub Actions Secrets (e.g., `GHCR_TOKEN`).

+You can find the workflow in `.github/workflows/docker-publish.yml`.

 ## 🤝 Contributing